Food waste is sadly a growing problem for developed countries, but with the proper tools and food waste hacks, it’s easy to make changes at home.

 17. Re-use Sourdough Starter

 If you bake a lot of fresh sourdough bread, you’re probably highly aware of how much sourdough starter gets discarded.
 But you don’t have to throw it away!
 Reuse it for other tasty eats.
+Here’s over 60 recipes to help use up all that sourdough baking ‘waste‘!

 The discarded sourdough can be repurposed into delicious crackers, biscuits, and pizza dough.
 I’ve been baking a gajillion crackers using my 5 ingredient recipe inspired by one on the King Arthur’s Flour website.